We earnestly implore you to bow out of the practice of clinical medicine and permit us to get on with our difficult job.—William Steinsmith

 … electronic highway signs implore Californians to "Save Water" and municipalities impose increasingly draconian conservation measures …—Henry I. Miller

-: to say (something) as a serious or emotional request
+: to say (something) as a request in a sincere or urgent manner

 : to ask or beg for (something) earnestly

 Don't go.
 I implore you.

 “Think of the children!” he implored.